pnkvalavala/multivoice/README.md

    - With the process complete, users can now enjoy foreign-language movies or TV shows with personalized dubbed versions in character voices, making the entertainment experience more immersive and enjoyable.

-Please note that the project includes sample data, including an MP3 audio file (`Big BangS01E03.mp3`), a `dialogues.json` file, and `subtitles.srt`, which are used for demonstrations.
+Please note that the project includes sample data, including an MP3 audio file (`BigBangS01E03.mp3`), a `dialogues.json` file, and `subtitles.srt`, which are used for demonstrations.

 With Multivoice, immerse yourself in a world of diverse entertainment and enjoy foreign-language content like never before! 🌍🎉🎬😄